Emacs Configuration

 Default font

-I prefer the Inconsolata monospaced font when reading code.
+I prefer the monospaced fonts when reading code.
 And the monospace style makes table alignment always perfect for text files because all characters have the same width.

 (add-to-list 'default-frame-alist